onedr0p/cluster-template/README.md

 ### I want to change my `config.yaml` or `addons.yaml` and have those changes take effect without bringing down my cluster.
 Is this possible?

->WIP: Explain what changes can be made and how.
-This might need to be broken up into several Q&As (e.g. adding and removing nodes is quite different to enabling an addon).
-Big picture is how Ansible behaves when it is run against an already provisioned cluster.

 ~

 ### Why are `kube-vip` pods running in my cluster when I can't see the application under `./kubernetes/apps/`?

->DRAFTING NOTE: Added this Q&A because the README no longer lists every default application.

 For technical reasons the deployment and lifecycle of `kube-vip` is managed outside of Flux.